GoerkemCan/CoMApp/README.md

-# CoMApp READ ME will added soon
+# CoMApp READ ME will be added soon